databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/Productionizing.md

 )
 ```

-#### Overwrite Option
-Note that the snapshot function performs a deep clone for all bronze tables except the tables in the excludes
-array.
-As such, these are complete backups each time.
-If the *overwrite* option is set to true you will have a backup
-created each run but it will be replaced on each subsequent run.
-If you would like to maintain more than one backup
-you must set *overwrite = false*.
-If you set overwrite to false, you may want to consider a cleanup function to ensure
-you don't have 52 copies of bronze per year (assuming 1X / week).

 ### Snapshot Process
 Snapshoting in Big Data World is very rare but often times the cluster logs and / or
 the audit logs are transient (especially Azure deployments as Event Hub only maintains 7 days).
 This means that if